 Here is all you need to know about air conditioner sizing.

-If your window heat pump comes with an IR remote control, you can also use a smart AC controller to schedule exactly when your heat pump should turn on or off.
+If your window heat pump comes with an IR remote control, you can also use a mini-split thermostats to schedule exactly when your heat pump should turn on or off.

-5 Best Window Air Conditioners with Heat Pump
+5 Best Window Air Conditioners with Heat Pumps

 If you’ve decided to buy a window air conditioner, then it’d be best to go with the system that offers the heating option for year-round usage.

-The are multiple manufacturers of window heat pumps.
+There are multiple manufacturers of heat pump window unit .
 These include Frigidaire, Kenmore, Friedrich, Comfort Aire, LG, GE, American Comfort, Amana, Carrier, and many other HVAC manufacturers.

 To help you out, we’ve compiled a list of five window heat pumps that you can choose from:

-This LG LW8016HR 7,500 115V window-mounted air conditioner has 3,850 BTU supplemental heat function.
+It provides a 3,850 BTU supplemental heat function with a high 13 SEER.
 It offers low noise performance and two fan speeds to customize as per your needs.
 In addition, the unit has an auto-restart function that automatically turns it back on when power is restored after a power failure.
-It is ideal for medium-sized (up to 320 sq. ft) rooms.

-2. FRIGIDAIRE FFRH0822R1 Window Air Conditioner with Heat Pump
+2. FRIGIDAIRE FFRE0833S1 Window Air Conditioner with Heat Pump

 3. Koldfront WAC18001W Heat/Cool Window Air Conditioner